SiceloKayisa/DataCamp-Coursework/Associate Data Scientist with Python Career Track/README.md

 #### Projects

 - Investigating Netflix Movies <br>

-           - Explored Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade.
+Explored Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade.

-- Exploring NYC Public School Test Result Scores
+- Exploring NYC Public School Test Result Scores <br>

-      - Used data manipulation and summary statistics to analyze test scores across New York City's public schools!
+  Used data manipulation and summary statistics to analyze test scores across New York City's public schools!

-- Visualizing the History of Nobel Prize Winners
+- Visualizing the History of Nobel Prize Winners  <br>

-      - Explored a dataset containing a century's worth of Nobel Laureates.
+  Explored a dataset containing a century's worth of Nobel Laureates.
 Who won?
 Who got snubbed?

-- Analyzing Crime in Los Angeles
+- Analyzing Crime in Los Angeles <br>

-      - Explored out when and where crime is most likely to occur, along with the types of crimes commonly committed in LA
+  Explored out when and where crime is most likely to occur, along with the types of crimes commonly committed in LA